REINIGEADAL

 Rhenigidale Hostel

-• Each bed has a mattress and mattress cover, a duvet and duvet cover, and pillows with pillow cases.
+- Each bed has a mattress and mattress cover, a duvet and duvet cover, and pillows with pillow cases.
 It is compulsory to bring your own quilted or sheet sleeping bag.
-Sheet sleeping bags may be hired for the duration of your state at a cost of £3
+Sheet sleeping bags may be hired for the duration of your stay at a cost of £3

 Picture Gallery of Rhenigidale